george-key/cron-lux/README.md

 # NEP5 Token support

-Neo-Lux allows to abstract interaction with Neo tokens via the NEP5 C# class.
+CRON Lux allows to abstract interaction with Neo tokens via the NEP5 C# class.

 Here's an example of interaction with a NEP5 token: